All posts

 Capital gains (from securities)Flat 20%

-A Chinese founder who earns $100,000 through an overseas entity and does not report it on their Chinese tax return faces:
+A Chinese founder earning $100,000 through an overseas entity who doesn't report it faces:

 • Back taxes at the applicable rate (up to 45% for business income, 20% for dividends)